OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/genetic_algorithm.rst

     :layout: interleave

-If you have more than one objective, you can use the `SimpleGADriver` to compute a set of non-dominated candidate optimums by setting the "compute_pareto" option to True.
+If you have more than one objective, you can use the `SimpleGADriver` to compute a set of non-dominated candidate optima by setting the "compute_pareto" option to True.
 In this case, the final state of the model will only be one of the pareto-optimal designs.
 The full set can be accessed via the 'desvar_nd' and 'obj_nd' attributes on the driver for the design variable values and their corresponding objectives.